 Semarang, Indonesia.
 The city where everybody knows everybody.
 Growing up, I was sensitive to comments from those who view our family as “incomplete.”
 I would often be questioned, “is mom’s business going well, dear?
 I hope you and your brothers are eating well.”
 Although well-intentioned, ten-year-old me nearly teared up at the sight of my brothers watching me in worry.
 I paused and took a deep breath.
 “We’re fine, auntie.”
 Perhaps we were seen as frail, but one thing came clear to me at an early age: we are undeniably products conditioned by society, made to think that women, like my mother, are incapable of being breadwinners in the family.

 Sometimes, I fall victim to this very mindset; concerned for my mother who had no corporate background in the complex wood industry my father left behind.
 Yet, I witnessed her love and great strength when she left for work, in hopes of seeking greater opportunities for her children.
 She became the reason for my initiative to take on new responsibilities at home.
 From washing dishes to lifting heavy tables, I made sure to complete each task with determination.
 Meanwhile, my brothers were sitting on the carpet, recklessly eating chips.
 “Hey!”
 I snapped.
 The carpet had flecks of seaweed scattered everywhere- in places I just vacuumed.
 I was furious.
 “Clean it up.
 It’s a mess!”
 Lionel’s tiny legs waddled over to my side, “boys don’t clean, girls do.”
 I flashed a menacing stare.
+However, I stayed calm.
 This very moment changed the way I responded to difficult situations.
 Even my brothers were shocked because I did not retaliate.
-Instead, I began to negotiate as a way to counter his response, assigning tasks for each of us in exchange for time to watch Netflix- a good trade-off if I say so myself.
-With every sweat, my brothers lay exhausted on the floor, their cheeks burning red when they realized the energy household tasks demanded.
+Instead, I began to negotiate to counter his response, assigning tasks for each of us in exchange for time to watch Netflix—a good trade-off, if I say so myself.
+At the end of the day, my brothers lay exhausted on the floor, their cheeks burning red when they realized the energy household tasks demanded.
 At school, we were taught that chores were meant for women.
 At home, I chose to dismiss that role when my brothers and I learned to support one another for every challenging task, regardless of traditional gender roles.
 My desire to continue this influence lies beyond the walls of home.

 After years of persuading my mother to bring me to the office, it finally paid off.
 The board room was filled with professional executives in their fancy attire; it wasn’t just any room anyone could participate in.
 My place in that room was long reserved since my father passed.
 But I refused this luxury; if I wanted to contribute, I had to earn it.
 I wondered if the company had Instagram, considering its importance to the public and the organization.
 Immediately, I offered to help by designing posters on Canva and collaborated with the marketing department to send information on weekly posts.
-Like negotiating with my brothers at home, I’ve learned to delegate tasks while focusing on the creative aspect to attract potential buyers.
+Like negotiating with my brothers at home, I’d learned to delegate tasks while focusing on the creative aspect to attract potential buyers.
 Eventually, I gained their trust to participate in upcoming projects and found myself in a supportive environment with mutual respect: the perfect setting for me to engage in conversations and ask questions.

 Seeing my mother’s eyes sparkle, I am reminded of a woman who has faced adversity, yet persevered beyond the limits of gender roles set by her community.
 I hope to continue her legacy by disrupting the standards imposed on women in society, and look forward to echoing her prayers of gratitude: “Terima kasih Tuhan.”